Boluwatife-AJB/word-cloud-generator/README.md

 ## Features

+- Input text box for user to enter or paste text content
 - Word cloud generation based on word frequency.
 - Adjustable font size, color, and rotation.
 - Centering the word with the highest frequency.